-- United Healthcare (Preferred Provider Organization [PPO]) (UHC PPO) (self-insured) - United Healthcare Medicare Advantage Prescription Drug (UHC MAPD) (fully insured PPO) - Kaiser Permanente (fully insured Health Maintenance Organization [HMO]) - Kaiser Permanente Senior Advantage Plan (fully insured HMO) - Blue Shield of California Access+ HMO Plan (flex-funded plan with fully insured, capitated component for professional services provider services, and self-insured components including claims) - Blue Shield of California Trio HMO Plan (flex-funded plan with fully insured capitated component for professional services provider services, and self-insured components including claims).
+- United Healthcare (UHC) administered self-insured Preferred Provider Organization (PPO) (UHC PPO) - United Healthcare (UHC) fully insured Medicare Advantage Prescription Drug PPO (UHC MAPD) - Kaiser Permanente fully insured Health Maintenance Organization (HMO) - Kaiser Permanente fully insured Senior Advantage, a Medicare Advantage Health Maintenance Organization Plan (HMO) - Blue Shield of California Access+ HMO Plan (flex-funded plan with fully insured, capitated component for professional services provider services, and self-insured components including claims) - Blue Shield of California Trio HMO Plan (flex-funded plan with fully insured capitated component for professional services provider services, and self-insured components including claims).

-Each of the above plan choices includes a vision benefit provided through Vision Service Plan (VSP).
-There is also a fully employee paid Premium Vision Plan.
+Each of the above plan choices includes a basic vision benefit provided through Vision Service Plan (VSP).
+There is also a fully employee paid Premium Vision Plan option available.

-The UHC PPO (also known as City Health Plan), which includes medical and prescription drug benefits, is a self-insured indemnity plan for active and early retired members and their dependents where the risk of loss due to claims in excess of revenues is borne by the Trust.
+The UHC PPO (previously called the City Health Plan), which includes medical and prescription drug benefits, is a self-insured indemnity plan for active and early retired members and their dependents where the risk of loss due to claims in excess of revenues is borne by the Trust.
 The UHC MAPD also includes medical and prescription drug benefits and is a fully insured PPO plan for Medicare eligible members and their dependents.

-The Kaiser Permanente HMO plan, for active and early retired members and their dependents, is a traditional, fully insured, external HMO, where the risk of loss due to excess claims for a given fiscal year is borne by the HMO.
+The Kaiser Permanente HMO plan, for active and early retired members and their dependents, is a traditional, fully insured, HMO, where the risk of loss due to excess claims for a given fiscal year is borne by the HMO.
 The Kaiser Permanente Senior Advantage HMO plan is a fully insured plan for Medicare eligible members and their dependents.

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2021 and 2020

-The Blue Shield of California Access+ HMO and Trio HMO Plans are a flex-funded.
-The flex-funded plan has a fully insured, capitated component for professional provider services.
+The Blue Shield of California Access+ HMO and Trio HMO Plans are flex-funded plans.
+The flex-funded plans have a fully insured, capitated component for professional provider services.
 Hospital and pharmacy services are self-insured, where the risk of loss due to claims in excess of revenues is borne by the Trust.
 Effective January 1, 2018, Blue Shield of California began offering two plan choices.
-In addition to the broad Blue Shield network of doctors (Access+), members of the System can select a narrow network of doctors (Trio) and hospitals at a lower premium.
+In addition to the broad Blue Shield network of doctors (Access+), members of the System can select a narrower network of doctors (Trio) and hospitals at a lower premium.